2017 A to Z: Letter G…

 I found my husband’s Italian family very colorful and as his grandparents on both sides immigrated here from Italy, I was able to trace their route from Ellis Island to Italy.
-My Scott-Irish roots have me stuck… still… in Mecklenburg County, North Carolina; they arrived there around mid 1700’s!
-But our mystery, still is…. where did they come from before living in Mecklenburg?
+My Scott-Irish roots have me stuck… still… in Mecklenburg County, North Carolina; they arrived there around the mid-1700’s!
+But our mystery still is…. where did they come from before living in Mecklenburg?
 Did they just exit a ship…. in Pennsylvania, Virginia, N.Y., Canada?
 Hopefully one day I hope to break down that brick wall!

 Steele Creek Presbyterian Church, Charlotte, Mecklenburg Co., N.C.

 Just last year, I visited the Church and graveyard of where my earliest McKinley’s are buried at Steele Creek Cem., in Charlotte, N.C. and documented my trip “here.”
 I hope to make another visit there to find my Beaty’s – who married into the McKinley family.